 The Board considers those matters that would ordinarily be the responsibility of a Risk Committee and no separate meetings were held as the Risk Committee during the year.
-The Company's Risk Management Policy (a summary of which can be found at http://pancon.com.au/about-us/corporate-governance/) is applied when reviewing and discussing risk management matters.
+The Board is of the view that this is an important part of the business which all Directors should be involved in.
+The Company's Risk Management Policy which can be found at http://pancon.com.au/about-us/corporate-governance/ is applied when reviewing and discussing risk management matters.